The Ultimate Guide To Layering Clothes

 A winter coat is a wardrobe staple for many fashionistas.
-While it is important to have a well-fitting winter coat, wearing one everyday becomes overdone.
+While it is essential to have a well-fitting winter coat, wearing one every day becomes overdone.

 An alternative to the traditional winter coat is a modern cape.
-Capes have picked up in popularity because they are warm, cozy, and have a unique ability to make you appear more slim.
+Capes have picked up in popularity because they are warm, cozy, and have a unique ability to make you appear slimmer.

-When a winter cape is paired with a sexy crop top or a statement bandage dress the look is not only trendy but very feminine.
+When you pair a winter cape with a sexy crop top or a statement bandage dress the look is not only trendy but very feminine.

-Capes are designed to be versatile closet staples and simply drape around your shoulders.
-They are often secured at the middle of your neckline with a button, clip, drawstring, or brooch.
+Capes are designed to be versatile closet staples and drape around your shoulders.
+Secure them at the middle of your neckline with a button, clip, drawstring, or brooch.